CodeVillage-LLC/redux-tutorial/notes/FunctionProgrammingBasics.md

 console.log({ input, output1, output2 });
 ```

-the snippet above will throw the error: `lodash.min.js:55 Uncaught TypeError: Expected a function` because only functions can be passed to `pipe`
+the snippet above will throw the error: `Uncaught TypeError: Expected a function` because only functions can be passed as `pipe` arguments

 To fix this problem, we need to apply a method called _Currying_